January 15th History, Trivia and Fun Facts

 1863 – Woodpulp paper was first used in the US for a printed newspaper by the Boston Morning Herald of Boston.

-1870 – The Donkey was 1st used as symbol of Democratic Party, in Harper’s Weekly, drawn by Thomas Nast.
+1870 – The Donkey was 1st used as a symbol of the Democratic Party, in Harper’s Weekly, drawn by Thomas Nast.

 1889 – The Coca-Cola Company, then known as the Pemberton Medicine Company, was incorporated in Atlanta.